-Imagine resting in bed, minding your own business, when you hear a chirping or hissing sound and glance around uncomfortably to see a cockroach running away!
+Imagine resting in bed, minding your own business, when you hear a chirping or hissing sound and glance around, just to see a cockroach running away!

-While wild cockroaches might indeed communicate by vocalizing, ordinary home bugs do not.
-Instead, they rely on pheromones to communicate.
-Pests that you observe racing around your house have learned to reside in the shadows.
-As a result, with less exception, they want to be as quiet as possible.
-Let’s see further what more cockroaches do?
+While wild cockroaches can communicate by vocalizing, most other pests do not.
+Instead, ordinary house bugs rely on pheromones to communicate.
+Pests that you observe racing around your house have learned to reside in the shadows and to be as quiet as possible.
+Let’s dive into what else cockroaches do!

 What Noises Does A Cockroach Make?